-Figure 7: Same as Fig. 4, except metrics only for profiles with high shear events.
+Figure 67: Same as Fig. 34, except metrics only for profiles with high shear events.

-Figure 8: Same as Fig. 4, except metrics only for profiles with low-level jets.
+Figure 78: Same as Fig. 34, except metrics only for profiles with low-level jets.

-For high shear events, both RFRs vastly outperform the neutral log and power laws (Fig. 7).
+For high shear events, both RFRs vastly outperform the neutral log and power laws (Fig. 67).
 While all models show increasingly negative biases through the profile and are underestimating the high shear events, the log and power laws are not capturing the high shear events at all, whereas the RFRs can capture them, but are underestimating on average.
 Similarly to bias, the RFRs have much lower MAEs than the conventional methods showing their strength in predicting high shear events.
 The same holds true for the IQR AEs at the Hudson stations.
 However, the RFR shows a similar spread of absolute errors at Morro Bay and Humboldt compared with the conventional methods.
 The basic LOSOCV RFR shows slightly better performance on high shear events at every station other than Humboldt, which shows that the features excluded from the "optimal" RFR may help with capturing high shear events.
 Since we are interested in the highest performance overall and the optimal LOSOCV RFR shows best performance overall, we still prefer it over the basic LOSOCV RFR.
 However, if a model needed for the purposes of high shear events specifically was created, it would warrant considering additional features.

-For profiles with LLJs, the RFRs generally outperform the other methods below and up to wind turbine hub heights, but perform worse above (Fig. 8).
+- 510 For profiles with LLJs, the RFRs generally outperform the other methods below and up to wind turbine hub heights, but perform worse above (Fig. 78).
 The RFRs look to be capturing the initial high shear in the profile, however fail to predict the decrease in wind speeds above the inversion.
 This can be seen in the biases of the RFRs at each station that are relatively small at lower heights, but greatly increase at the tops of the profiles, and in their MAEs where the errors are low up to turbine hub heights and increase above.
-Neither the log or power laws capture the initial high shear of LLJs, but they both predict more accurately at the top of the profiles than the RFRs.
+Neither the log or power laws capture the initial high shear of LLJs, but they both predict more accurately at - 515 the top of the profiles than the RFRs.
 As such, the RFR models are preferred for computing wind speeds at hub heights, but may still fall short in energy assessment for LLJs with an inversion layer below 200 m, as determining rotor equivalent wind speeds requires accurate measurements at all heights within the rotor layer of a turbine.
-Similarly to high shear events, the basic RFR seems to outperform the optimal RFR slightly on profiles with LLJs, which suggests that training a separate RFR with additional features could improve the model's accuracy at capturing the full structure of the LLJ profiles.
+Similarly to high shear events, the basic RFR seems to outperform the optimal RFR slightly on profiles with LLJs, which suggests that training a separate RFR with additional features could improve the model's accuracy at capturing the full structure of the LLJ profiles.on only the LLJ profiles with 520 additional inputs could increase the accuracy of the RFR for these profiles.